DangerAspect/siege/about.md

 This site is open source and is hosted on GitHub at [DangerAspect/siege](https://github.com/DangerAspect/siege).
 Pull requests welcome!

 You may report issues and submit suggestions using the [issue tracker there](https://github.com/DangerAspect/siege/issues).

+## Disclaimer

+This is a fan-run website, and is neither endorsed nor affiliated with Ubisoft.

+While an effort was made to provide accurate information, you follow advice provided here at your own risk.
+If in doubt, consult with [Ubisoft Support](https://support.ubi.com/) before proceeding.